edariama/edariama/README.md

-# Welcome to Gedariama Mandele's GitHub Profile! 👋
+# Welcome to Gedaria Mandele's GitHub Profile! 👋

 Hey there!
-I'm Gedariama Mandele a Junior Programmer with a passion for coding and creating innovative solutions.
+I'm Gedaria Mandele a Junior Programmer with a passion for coding and creating innovative solutions.
 This is my GitHub space where I showcase my projects and share my journey in the world of programming.

 ## About Me ℹ️